ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/deploying-liferay-dxp.md

 </aside>

-Below is an example of a `wedeploy.json` for a Liferay container.
+Below is an example of a `wedeploy.json` for a Liferay DXP service.

 ```application/json
 {